 - restore and enhance open space land, which includes forests, streams, watersheds, and coastal ranch areas.

-We’ll be highlighting our Measure AA funded projects throughout the year with signage, special events, and information though our newsletters, email, website, and social media.
-We encourage the public to stay involved in and aware of our project accomplishments by signing up for email notifications, attending our board meetings, and making comments.
-We look forward to this wonderful opportunity to expand our beautiful open spaces with outdoor recreation opportunities for all.
+Measure AA funded projects are highlighted with information through our newsletters, email, website, and social media, and signage in our preserves.
+We encourage the public to stay involved in and aware of our project accomplishments by signing up for email notifications, attending our board meetings, and providing comments.
+We look forward to this wonderful opportunity to expand our beautiful open spaces with habitat restoration and outdoor recreation opportunities.

 As promised, Measure AA funds will ONLY be used for the 25 key project portfolios listed below.
 During the Vision Plan process these were called priority actions.
 They have been renamed portfolios, because each one contains multiple projects that will be prioritized separately.
 Download the Top 25 Future Open Space Project Portfolios.